estepona/Python-Visualization-Exercise/README.md

 - 4 Generation Unemployed_Plotly
 - 5 VirgooTeam Videos Analysis

-This is my exercises on Pandas and visualization tools of Python.
+This repository is my exercises on various visualization tools in Python.

-The initial plan is to play with eight data sets, east to complex.
+The initial plan is to play with eight data sets, simple to complex.

 Each folder contains the data set(s) and a notebook file.